Local Massage Therapist

 • Loading the player...

-<p><a href="https://orthopedics-now.com/practitioner/dr-bertrand-perey-orthopaedic-surgeon-new-westminster-bc">Dr. Bert Perey, MD</a>, FRCPC, <a href="https://orthopedics-now.com/local/orthopedic-surgeons">Orthopedic Surgeon</a> talks about the treatment options available to patients with trigger finger.</p>
+<p><a href="https://www.healthchoicesfirst.com/practitioner-type/orthopaedic-surgeon">Orthopedic Surgeon</a> talks about the treatment options available to patients with trigger finger.</p>

-Dr. Bert Perey, MD, FRCPC, Orthopedic Surgeon talks about the treatment options available to patients with trigger finger.
+Orthopedic Surgeon talks about the treatment options available to patients with trigger finger.

 • Loading the player...

-<p><a href="https://orthopedics-now.com/practitioner/dr-bertrand-perey-orthopaedic-surgeon-new-westminster-bc">Dr. Bert Perey, MD</a>, FRCPC, <a href="https://orthopedics-now.com/local/orthopedic-surgeons">Orthopedic Surgeon</a>, discusses trigger finger symptoms, diagnosis and treatment including surgical options.</p>
+<p>&nbsp;<a href="https://www.healthchoicesfirst.com/practitioner-type/orthopaedic-surgeon">Orthopedic Surgeon</a>, discusses trigger finger symptoms, diagnosis and treatment including surgical options.</p>

-Dr. Bert Perey, MD, FRCPC, Orthopedic Surgeon, discusses trigger finger symptoms, diagnosis and treatment including surgical options.
+Orthopedic Surgeon, discusses trigger finger symptoms, diagnosis and treatment including surgical options.

 • Trigger finger treatment options